abbytos/SalaryCalculatorApp/README.md

 - **Integration with Payroll Systems**: Provide integration with existing payroll management systems for automated processing.
 - **Advanced Tax Calculations**: Include more complex tax scenarios.

-## Deployment
-The application can be deployed as a standalone executable or integrated into a larger payroll management system.
-Follow standard .NET Core deployment practices for packaging and distribution.

 ## Notes
 - **Total time spent on this project**: ~ 6 hours.